Alvant/Net-Project/README.md

 There are two ways to chat with the bot

-* Download [binary client](https://github.com/Alvant/Net-Project/blob/master/client/client.exe).
+* Download [binary client folder](https://github.com/Alvant/Net-Project/blob/master/client/bin).
 If you use Windows, just run it.
 If you are on Ubuntu, or Mac, or some other OS, try installing [Mono](http://www.mono-project.com/) first, which is a "cross platform and open source .NET framework".
 In Ubuntu, for example, it accomplishes by typing a command

   `sudo apt-get install monodevelop mono-utils`